jojo0094/ClimdexDash/README.md

 # **ClimdexDash**
-*A Plotly-based Dashboard for Extreme Climate Indices*
+*A dash leaflet-based Dashboard for Extreme Climate Indices*

 This project demonstrates the **Strategy Design Pattern** to handle multiple data sources (CSV, PostgreSQL, etc.) for retrieving and visualizing total precipitation time series data.
 The implementation ensures **scalability, maintainability, and flexibility** by decoupling data retrieval logic from the dashboard setup.